Visit the WorldCat Discovery support page for documentation, instructor-led courses, tutorials and office hours.

 Will my library's existing configurations of administrative settings, such as OPAC links and IP addresses, be moved into WorldCat Discovery, or will I have to configure these settings again?

 It is a good idea to review your OCLC Service Configuration settings and make sure they are up to date.
 If you have not already entered IP addresses or OPAC links in OCLC Service Configuration, you will need to add this information.

 Which WorldCat Discovery features can library staff customize?

 Your library staff may customize the interface with local branding, colors and custom library links.
 You may also select which content collections are available to your users.

 Yes.
-Staff members who manage both WorldShare ILL and WorldCat Discovery Services for your library can do so from the same OCLC Services account.
-Your ILL staff may contact email@example.com to request access to WorldCat Discovery Services from your library's OCLC services accounts for WorldShare ILL.
+Staff members who manage both WorldShare ILL and WorldCat Discovery for your library can do so from the same OCLC Services account.
+Your ILL staff may contact email@example.com to request access to WorldCat Discovery from your library's OCLC services accounts for WorldShare ILL.

 Will library staff need to change the scripted access they have set up for FirstSearch databases?

 Scripted access is no longer needed to access WorldCat Discovery.
 Instead, WorldCat Discovery libraries will use a new, library-specific URL that will not require Web scripts.
 Staff will just need to update existing links to FirstSearch content with their library-specific WorldCat Discovery URL.

 Can library staff customize the library's WorldCat Discovery URL?